Hevingham: History

-There are records of a post medieval windmill or Smock mill which stood in the North east part of the village, to the west of the Cromer road and was sold at auction 'to be dismantled' in 1869.
+There are records of a post-medieval windmill or smock mill which stood in the north-east part of the village, to the west of the Cromer road, and which was sold at auction 'to be dismantled' in 1869.

-Other notable historic buildings include – Pound Farm House, built in 1675 on The Street/Halls Corner, The Free School (Old School House) built by John Hall in 1726 on the Cromer Road, Avenue Farm House – built in 1835 and Hevingham Primary School, built in 1875 with a capacity of 100 students (currently 98 enrolled).
+Other notable historic buildings include Pound Farm House, built in 1675 on The Street/Halls Corner, The Free School (Old School House) built by John Hall in 1726 on the Cromer Road, Avenue Farm House, built in 1835, and Hevingham Primary School, built in 1875 with a capacity of 100 students (currently 98 enrolled).

-The site of a camping ground, or recreation field, where 'Camping' a forerunner to modern day Association football was played may be recorded in the modern names of Camping Beck and Camping Bridge.
+The site of a camping ground, or recreation field, where 'Camping' (a forerunner to modern-day Association football) was played may be recorded in the modern names of Camping Beck and Camping Bridge.

 There is a complete World War II pillbox located in the south-western corner of Buxton Heath, itself a site of special scientific interest.

-The parish church

-St Mary the Virgin and St Botolph church was mainly built in 1300 but parts of the church may date back to the Norman period.
-Situated one mile north of the village centre, the church is dedicated to Botolph of Thorney; an English 7th century saint of travellers and farmers.
-The old rectory built in 1788 for the Reverend J. Alderson, is now a care home.
+Geography

+According to the 2021 census, Hevingham has a population of 1,309 people which shows an increase from the 1,260 people recorded in the 2011 census.

+The village is located between the A140, between Norwich and Cromer, and the B1149, between Norwich and Holt.

+Church of St. Mary and St. Botolph

+Hevingham's parish church is jointly dedicated to Saint Mary and Saint Botolph and dates from the Fourteenth Century.
+St. Mary's & St. Botolph's is located on Cromer Road and has been Grade I listed since 1983.
+The church remains open for Sunday service fortnightly.